msalguer/simplerestful/README.md

 Execute on Production mode:

-flask run -h 192.168.X.X (if possible that not works)
+flask run -h 192.168.X.X -> Python Flask IP WebServer

 Execute on Production mode with Gunicorn WGSI Server (4 instances) and receive petitions on all ips available on server: